Utodev/ngPAWS/README.txt

 What makes ngPAWS different?
 ----------------------------
-What makes ngPAWS different is it does not generate an executable file, but a website.
-In fact, it generates javascript code that can be run in any modern browser.
+What makes ngPAWS different is it does not generate an executable file, but a website that can be run in any modern browser.
 So text adventures (aka interactive fiction) made with ngPAWS can be run in any web server, or locally.

 Documentation